Mortrack/CenyML/CenyML_library_skeleton/README.md

 3. Copy the files "pbPlots.c", "pbPlots.h", "supportLib.c" and "supportLib.h" and paste them in the directory folder 'CenyML\_library\_skeleton/otherLibraries/pbPlots/' (with respect to the root directory of this project).
 Alternatively, if you download the CenyML project files, the pbPlots library with the right version should already be there.

 ## Materials
-This CenyML framework was successfully compiled and excecuted in a computational system with the following hardware:
+This CenyML framework was successfully compiled and excecuted in a computational system with Ubuntu OS and the following hardware:

 - Motherboard: 1 x HUANANZHI X99Dual-F8D.
 - CPU: 2 x Intel(R) Xeon(R) E5-2699V4 @ 2.10GHz.